-As a book doctor, I work with writers as a mentor and teacher, and on particular projects as a developmental editor.
+As a book doctor, I work with writers as a mentor and consultant, and on particular projects as a developmental editor.
 I also freelance for agents and publishers, and advise experienced writers on specific books and their careers in publishing.

 I don’t offer hard and fast solutions or quick fixes, but like to raise matters that help writers take their work forward; a friend I recently helped with her manuscript thanked me for asking ‘penetrating questions’, and I take that as a compliment.
 I particularly enjoy helping writers to develop their style and voice and find a strong focus for their stories.

 I try to adapt to the needs of specific writers, projects, and contexts, so if you’re interested please get in touch with some details of your project and what you’re hoping to achieve, and we can take it from there.
 If I am unable to help at this time, or feel I am not quite right for this particular book, I might be able to suggest alternative editors or services.

 * Mentoring and personal tutoring for specific books or aspects of craft or process that writers are keen to develop.

 * A preliminary review is useful for writers who’re embarking on a new project and keen to get feedback on, e.g., a synopsis and sample material from the opening.